Mounts : Important elements in the picture framing process

 Conservation framing requires a mount to meet a minimum quality standard.
 It should back the artwork as well as face it.
 Any adhesive tapes used in the framing process must also meet a minimum standard and must be applied correctly.
 There is a high chance that many items framed more than ten years ago, or that are bought ready framed, will have acidic mounting materials.
 This acid will burn into artwork leaving visible damage, and the process can happen in a relatively short period of time.

 Mountboard with molecular traps, which prevent deterioration caused by airborne pollutants, is an option for protecting artwork more comprehensively.
-To date, Alphamat Artcare is the only board to incorporate these molecular traps, so Alphamat Artcare is the board we use in our framing workshop.
+To date, Alphamat Artcare is the only board to incorporate these molecular traps, so we stock it in our framing workshop, and use it at every available opportunity.

 There are several kinds of mountboard available for use depending on requirements: